vcflib/vcflib/doc/vcfintersect.md

 For bed-vcf intersection, alleles which fall into the targets are retained.

-For vcf-vcf intersection and union, unify on equivalent alleles within window-size bp as determined by haplotype comparison alleles.
+Haplotype aware intersection, union and complement.
+Use for intersection and union of VCF files: unify on equivalent alleles within window-size bp as determined by haplotype comparison alleles.

 type: transformation